PujitGolchha/Music-Recommendation-System/README.md

 # Music-Recommendation-System

-The Project's aim was to build a music recommendation system using multiple different algorithms.
+The Project's aim is to build a music recommendation system using multiple different algorithms.

 Data of 4000 user playlists was obtained from Spotify through their RecSys challenge.
 Additional features for each song was scraped using Spotify's API.